Peter Dupas: Mersina Halvagis

-Mersina Halvagis was a 25-year-old Melbourne woman murdered in an attack on 1 November 1997, while visiting her grandmother's grave in the Greek Orthodox section of Fawkner Cemetery in Fawkner, a northern suburb of Melbourne.
+Mersina Halvagis was a 25-year-old Melbourne woman murdered in an attack on 1 November 1997 while visiting her grandmother's grave in the Greek Orthodox section of Fawkner Cemetery in Fawkner, a northern suburb of Melbourne.
 The alarm was raised by Halvagis's fiancé when she failed to meet with him later that day as the couple had planned.

-Halvagis's body was discovered at 4:35 a.m. on 5 November 1997, by her fiancé in an empty plot, three graves from where her grandmother was buried.
+Halvagis's body was discovered at 4:35a.m. on 5 November 1997, by her fiancé in an empty plot, three graves from where her grandmother was buried.
 Halvagis herself was later buried in the Cheltenham Memorial Park, Melbourne.
 Police believe Halvagis was attacked from behind while kneeling to attend to a flower arrangement, and that she died from massive injuries, including 87 stab wounds about her knees, neck, with most wounds concentrated around her breasts.
 Her upper clothing had been pulled over her head towards her chest.

 Dupas's home in Coane Street, Pascoe Vale was near the cemetery.
 Halvagis's murder had remained unsolved since 1997, with the Victorian state government, together with police offering an A$1 million reward for information leading to an arrest.
-The large reward was the fourth such million dollars reward in Victoria's history.
+The large reward was the fourth such million dollar reward in Victoria's history.

 Frank Cole, an elderly resident of Pascoe Vale, claims he saw Dupas leaving the Fawkner Cemetery on the day of the murder.
 An anonymous female who was visiting her parents' grave on the day of the murder had also seen Dupas wearing sunglasses casually jogging throughout the cemetery.